LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-20-The-Starting-Line.md

 I have often asked myself these past days why I choose to pursue Natural Language Processing (NLP) as a road of study in the vast space of fields present in Computer Science.
 The truth is: I am still trying to find that answer.

-One thought that arose is I was captivated when I took my first attempt to build a chatbot.
+One thought that arose was my captivated interest when I took my first attempt to build a chatbot.
 The project afterall, transfixed my mind on the subject, as it now begs for another attempt to rebuild it and explore its unfound improvements.

-Another thought as to why is because I am truly fascinated by the idea of human language and computer interpretation.
+Another thought as to why is because I am truly fascinated by the idea of interpreting human language through computation.
-The very thing we as humans use, a human design from the very beginning of man, is able to be programmed and understood from the very machines we made is truly a fascinating subject worth pursuing.
+The very thing we as humans use, a human design from the very beginning of man, is able to be programmed and understood from the very machines we make is truly a fascinating subject worth pursuing.

 Maybe it is a combination of both these points, for my hope is exploring the horizons of what the field has to offer compels me to find meaning in it all.

-I hope you, dear reader, are as captivated as I am, as we sail into the field of Natural Language Processing (NLP) to learn and find new ideas, theories, and practical usages that improve the lives of those around us.
+I hope you dear reader are as captivated as I am, as we sail into the field of NLP to learn and find new ideas, theories, and practical usages that improve the lives of those around us.

 <h3>What is NLP</h3>